jayskano/users-group-policy/README.md

 </p>
 <p>

-   - To finish the project, I went back into Client-1 as jane_admin and opened the Event Viewer.
+   - Lastly, I logged back into Client-1 as jane_admin and opened the Event Viewer to inspect Security logs for evidence of the failed login attempts triggered by the account lockout.
-   - From there, I was able to view the security logs showing the failed login attempts from the user "bib.tel".
+   - I confirmed that the account lockout events were properly logged and would be available for auditing or incident investigation.